-Prior to the move, your site was ranked based on the performance and content found on the desktop version of your site.
+Prior to the move, Google based your site’s rank on the performance and content found on the desktop version of your site.

-After you’ve been moved to the Mobile-First Indexing, your Google ranking is determined by the mobile version of your site.
+After you’ve been moved to the Mobile-First Indexing, your Google determines your rank based on the mobile version of your site.

-Let’s first figure out if the two versions of your site are different from one another.
+Let’s first figure out if the two versions of your site differ from one another.

 Mobile-Friendly vs Mobile Responsive Websites

 This may get a bit confusing because even web developers are guilty of using the terms “mobile-friendly” and “mobile responsive” interchangeably.
-There is a difference, and in this instance, it does matter.
+The two differ and in this instance, it matters.

 - Mobile responsive websites display content based on the device being used.
 This may mean that your scrolling banner, popup, or contact form does not appear on mobile.
-Instead, your site may display more mobile-friendly content in its place.
+Instead, your site displays more mobile-friendly content in its place.

 The websites built by Effect Web Agency are both mobile-friendly AND mobile-responsive.
 This is ideal, but it also means your mobile site may not be the same as the desktop version.